Concordium/concordium-dapp-examples/sponsoredTransactions/back-end/README.md

 <img src="./pic/pic2.png"  width="200" />
 <img src="./pic/pic3.png"  width="200" />

 Note: Use the same smart contract index for the front-end and back-end.
-In other words, use the smart contract index from the `constants.ts` file (front-end folder) when starting the back-end server.
+In other words, use the smart contract index from the `../front-end/src/constants.ts` file (front-end folder) when starting the back-end server.

 # Using the tool